PowerShell/DscResources/CONTRIBUTING.md

 ## Contributing to existing resources

 ### Contributing to documentation
-One of the easiest way to contribute to a PowerShell project is by helping to write and edit documentation.
+One of the easiest ways to contribute to a PowerShell project is by helping to write and edit documentation.
+All of our documentation hosted on GitHub is written using [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) in the style of [this example](DscResourcesExampleHelp.md).
+Please make sure to also follow our [style guidelines](TODO) when writing documentation.

 To [edit an existing file](https://help.github.com/articles/editing-files-in-another-user-s-repository/), simply navigate to it and click the "Edit" button.
 GitHub will automatically create your own fork of our repository where you can make your changes.
 Once you're finished, save your edits and submit a pull request to get your changes merged upstream.

 If you want to contribute new documentation, first check for [issues tagged as "Documentation"](https://github.com/PowerShell/DscResources/labels/documentation) to make sure you're not duplicating efforts.
 If no one seems to be working on what you have planned, create a fork of our repository and start adding new files to it.
-Please use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/) in the style of [this example](DscResourcesExampleHelp.md).

 ### Improving test coverage for existing resources

 All DSC modules in the DscResources should have tests written using [Pester](https://github.com/pester/Pester) included in a Tests folder.

-One of the most effective way to report a bug is to provide a pester test that fails.
+One of the most effective ways to report a bug is to provide a Pester test that fails.
-It's dramatically simplifies work for the person who will fix it, increases code coverage and prevents regressions.
+It dramatically simplifies work for the person who will fix it, increases code coverage, and prevents regressions in the future.

 ### Creating a new resource in an existing module